 "MOODY'S" means Moody's Investors Service, Inc., or any successor rating agency.

-"POOL BALANCE" means, for any date, the aggregate principal balance of the trust student loans on that date, including accrued interest that is expected to be capitalized, plus amounts on deposit in the Collection Account, as reduced by the principal portion of:
+"POOL BALANCE" means, for any date, the aggregate principal balance of the trust student loans as of the close of business on that date, including accrued interest that is expected to be capitalized.